Taking Up Piano as an Adult

 - Consult the classifieds if your area still gets a newspaper.
 Alternatively, find an online ads section for your area, as you’ll probably find teachers advertising there.

 - There are also sites like TakeLessons, Thumbtack, and occasionally Wyzant where teachers advertise lessons.
 These platforms are cool because if, after all of this, you can’t find a teacher in your area, teachers can choose to offer lessons remotely.
+(I am currently offering online lessons via TakeLessons.
+You can visit my profile here or email me if you’re interested or have questions at [email protected])

 There are also many teachers who offer remote lessons via Skype outside of any platform; you just have to find them.
 Josh Wright has a video on how to find piano teachers, which basically echoes the points I’ve made here, but it definitely won’t hurt to watch in addition to this: